vzhou842/victorzhou.com/content/posts/2019-08-21-premature-optimization.md

 Let's consider a simple example.
 Suppose that

-- The average GeoArena game requires a total of 5,000 milliseconds (ms) of computation.
+- The average GeoArena game requires a total of **5000** milliseconds (ms) of computation.
-- faster.js increases the execution speed of `Array` methods by 10x on average.
+- faster.js increases the execution speed of `Array` methods by **10x** (a gross overestimate; in most real-world scenarios it's not even 2x) on average.

 The question we really care about, though, is this: **what portion of those 5000ms is spent in `Array` methods**?

-Let's say it's half: 2500ms spent in `Array` methods, 2500ms spent elsewhere.
+Let's say it's **half**: 2500ms spent in `Array` methods, 2500ms spent elsewhere.
 Faster.js would then indeed be a huge performance win:

 <style>
 .size-next-img + * {